Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 ----

-**Definitions**

-As used in this subpart, the following terms have the following meanings:

-- **Data aggregation** means, with respect to protected health information created or received by a business associate in its capacity as the business associate of a covered entity, the combining of such protected health information by the business associate with the protected health information received by the business associate in its capacity as a business associate of another covered entity, to permit data analyses that relate to the health care operations of the respective covered entities.
+Data aggregation means, with respect to protected health information created or received by a business associate in its capacity as the business associate of a covered entity, the combining of such protected health information by the business associate with the protected health information received by the business associate in its capacity as a business associate of another covered entity, to permit data analyses that relate to the health care operations of the respective covered entities.

-- **Designated record set** means:
+Designated record set means:

 (1) A group of records maintained by or for a covered entity that is:

 (i) The medical records and billing records about individuals maintained by or for a covered health care provider;

 (ii) The enrollment, payment, claims adjudication, and case or medical management record systems maintained by or for a health plan; or

 (iii) Used, in whole or in part, by or for the covered entity to make decisions about individuals.

 (2) For purposes of this paragraph, the term record means any item, collection, or grouping of information that includes protected health information and is maintained, collected, used, or disseminated by or for a covered entity.

-- **Correctional institution** means any penal or correctional facility, jail, reformatory, detention center, work farm, halfway house, or residential community program center operated by, or under contract to, the United States, a State, a territory, a political subdivision of a State or territory, or an Indian tribe, for the confinement or rehabilitation of persons charged with or convicted of a criminal offense or other persons held in lawful custody.
-Other persons held in lawful custody includes juvenile offenders adjudicated delinquent, aliens detained awaiting deportation, persons committed to mental institutions through the criminal justice system, witnesses, or others awaiting charges or trial.

-- **Direct treatment relationship** means a treatment relationship between an individual and a health care provider that is not an indirect treatment relationship.
+Direct treatment relationship means a treatment relationship between an individual and a health care provider that is not an indirect treatment relationship.

-- **Health care operations** means any of the following activities of the covered entity to the extent that the...
+Health care operations means any of the following activities of the covered entity to the extent that the...

 ---